Who We Are

 Our Story

 The Mentoree began as a collaborative inquiry into the impact of a 1:1 self-directed mentorship experience on professional learning and student achievement.
 Through a phased approach, we created a community that supports 1:1 self-directed mentorship experiences as professional learning to strengthen teacher efficacy and impact student achievement.
-Our goal continues to be fostering responsive, reciprocal and non-hierarchical relationships between Mentors and Mentees and among the community at large.
-Even the name itself blurs the lines between Mentor and Mentee.
+Our goal continues to be fostering responsive, reciprocal and non-hierarchical relationships mentorship practices.

 Our Full Story